StackStorm/st2docs/docs/source/install/rhel6.rst

 <https://github.com/StackStorm/st2-packages/blob/master/scripts/st2bootstrap-el6.sh>`_, codifies the
 instructions below.

 .. warning :: Currently in BETA!
-Upgrades are being tested, but will be supprted only once packages graduate
+Upgrades are being tested, but will be supported only once packages graduate
     from BETA, likely from 1.4 onwards.
 At that point, package-based installation will be the preferred path to installing StackStorm.